All Episodes

 I think overall, the coverage of Hillary Clinton as a candidate has been the most sexist, misogynistic that I have ever seen, and I have been involved in politics for more than 30 years, and I have never seen anything like it.

-And I think uh all Hillary Clinton and her supporters would like is for her to be judged on her merits.
+And I think all Hillary Clinton and her supporters would like is for her to be judged on her merits.

-I don't believe that you would have male candidates, for example, being criticized by journalists for not getting out of the race when in fact this candidate, Hillary, has, if you look at it, more electoral votes, more electoral college votes if you count the states that she won in than Barack Obama does.
+I don't believe that you would have male candidates, for example, being criticized by journalists for not getting out of the race when, in fact, this candidate, Hillary, has, if you look at it, more electoral votes, more electoral college votes, if you count the states that she won in, than Barack Obama does.

 You wouldn't have journalists saying that a male candidate should get out of the race.